Our Bright Future

 Ask 2: support to get into environmental jobs

 Ask 3: Government, employers, businesses, schools and charities to pay more attention to the needs to young people and the environment’

-Based on these themes; Our Bright Future is calling for Government to:
+Based on these themes; Young people in Our Bright Future are calling for Government to:

 - produce guidance to schools stating that at least an hour of lesson time per day should be spent outdoors